You’ve finished treatment. What’s next?

 Our Give Cancer the Boot Survivorship 5K Run/Walk allows fellow survivors and support networks to come together for a fun-filled time.
 Participants share strength, humor, and wisdom while discovering ways to regain control, reduce feelings of isolation and restore hope.

-On May 14, 2016, the UT Health San Antonio Cancer Center held the inaugural Give Cancer the Boot Survivorship 5K Run/Walk at UT Health San Antonio's track.
-The event’s purpose is to celebrate cancer survivors and to raise awareness about cancer survivorship.
+On March 24, 2018, the Mays Cancer Center will host the 2018 Give Cancer Boot Survivorship 5K Run/Walk at the cancer center.
+This annual event’s purpose is to celebrate cancer survivors and to raise awareness about cancer survivorship.
 The race illustrates that today’s cancer survivors continue to increase in number with better quality of life than ever before.

-People from all walks of life participated in the 5K – adults, kids, serious runners, casual walkers, healthcare providers, caregivers and cancer survivors.
-Trophies were awarded to the fastest male and female participants as well as recognizing the winners in each age group.
-The top finishing male and female cancer survivors received individual awards.
+People from all walks of life participate in the 5K – adults, kids, serious runners, casual walkers, healthcare providers, caregivers and cancer survivors.
+Trophies are awarded to the fastest male and female participants as well as recognizing the winners in each age group.
+The top finishing male and female cancer survivors receive individual awards.